-- 6. Install six (6) dents per sample having an initial dent depth of 15% using a 4-inch spherical end cap as the rigid indenter using the following process: - a.
-Install first dent to 15% depth (1.9 inches for 12.75inch OD pipe) and hold the indenter in place while sample is then pressurized to 72% SMYS (892 psi).
-In this regard, the simulated defect represents an inservice dent generated while the pipeline is operating. - b.
-Record the load-deflection data for the six (6) dents on the unrepaired sample only. - c.
-Record load required to generate dent and collect loaddeflection data during the indentation process. - d.
-Release load on indenter and measure profile of residual dent depth with pressure in pipe sample (experience has shown that an initial dent depth of 15% in a 12.75-inch x 0.188-inch pipe typically rebounds with pressure ~3 percent). - e.
-Remove pressure and measure profile of dent as shown in Figure 2.
+- 5. Installed six (6) dents per sample having an initial dent depth of 15% using a 4-inch spherical end cap as the rigid indenter using the following process: - a.
+The first dent was installed to a depth of 15% of the pipe's outside diameter (1.9 inches for the 12.75-inch OD pipe). - b.
+The indenter was held in place while the sample was then pressurized to 72% SMYS (892 psi).
+In this regard, the simulated defect represents an in-service dent generated while the pipeline is operating. - c.
+The load-deflection data was recorded for the six (6) dents in the unrepaired sample only. - d.
+The indenter was removed while the sample was pressurized to capture the residual dent depth.
+Experience has shown that an initial dent depth of 15% in a 12.75-inch x 0.188-inch pipe typically rebounds after pressure has been applied to a final dent depth on the order of 3-5% (i.e. significant rerounding occurs). - e.
+After the pressure was removed, the dent profile was measured as shown in Figure 2.
 These measured data can be used to calculate local bending strains in the dent. - f.
-Inspections will be performed using either dye penetrant or magnetic particle to ensure that no cracks have been formed during the process of denting the pipes. - continue process (steps a through c) and install five (5) remaining dents - all dents will be made with internal pressure. - h.
-Apply 10 pressure cycles from 0 to 100% MAOP (Maximum Allowable Operating Pressure) from 0 to 892 psi and measure all dent profiles.
-Figure 3 shows the indenter in position prior to denting, while Figure 4 shows the level of deformation that remained after the 10th pressure cycle had been applied to one of the girth weld samples. - Inspect girth welds via X-ray and include as part of documentation package for each sample (after denting to detect if any cracks were introduced during indentation). - 8.
+The above process was continued (steps a through d) to install the five (5) remaining dents all dents were made with internal pressure. - g.
+After all six dents were installed, 10 pressure cycles from 0 to 72% SMYS (0 to 892 psi) were applied after which the dent profiles were measured.
+Figure 3 shows the indenter in position prior to denting, while Figure 4 shows the level of deformation that remained after the 10^{th} pressure cycle had been applied to one of the girth weld samples. - 6.
+Inspected girth welds via X-ray after denting to detect if any cracks were introduced during indentation. - 7.
 Sandblast pipes where composite materials will be installed.